Giskard-AI/giskard/docs/integrations/huggingface/hub.md

 ## Test & debug your own ML model in the Giskard Hub using HF Spaces

 Leverage the Hugging Face (HF) Space to easily test & debug your own ML models.
-This implies that you deploy a private HF space containing the Giskard Hub and upload your Python objects (such as ML models, test suites, datasets, slicing functions, or transformation functions) to your HF Space.
+This implies that you deploy a private HF space containing the Giskard Hub and upload your Python objects (such as ML models, test suites, datasets, slicing functions, or transformation functions) to it.
 To do so, follow these steps:

 ### 1. Create a new Space using the Giskard Docker template
-Begin by visiting [HuggingFace Spaces](https://huggingface.co/spaces) and click on "Create new Space" as depicted below.
+Begin by visiting [Hugging Face Spaces](https://huggingface.co/spaces) and click on "Create new Space" as depicted below.
 Alternatively, navigate directly [here](https://huggingface.co/new-space?template=giskardai%2Fgiskard) to create a new space from the Giskard template.

 ![New space](../../assets/integrations/hfs/create_new_space.png)

 You can then deploy Giskard on Spaces with just a few clicks.
-You need to define the **Owner** (your personal account or an organization), a **Space name**, and the **Visibility**.
+You need to define the **Owner** (your personal account or an organization), the **Space name**, and the **Visibility**.

 ![Space from template](../../assets/integrations/hfs/create_from_template.png)